 easy it is to use, compared to the most hair wax warmer kits.

 Another brand that does a pretty good job focusing on coarse body hairs is Blue Bikini Babe by KoluaWax.
-It’s made from carnauba palm wax, a native in Brazil, and then formed into beads that melts quickly and pulls off unwanted stubborn hair cleanly.
+It’s made from carnauba palm wax, a native in Brazil, and then formed into beads that melt quickly and pulls off unwanted stubborn hair cleanly.
 Both brands do not dry super fast which allows you time to carefully apply it.

 How Hard Wax Beans Are Better Than Other Waxing Methods?